Kajal9573/Calender-new/README.md

 This project generates a calendar for a given year.
 The program utilizes date-related computations to accurately display the calendar month-by-month, including accounting for leap years.
 The output format lists the days of each month in a user-friendly layout.

 Features:-

-Calculates the day of the week for any given date.
+1.Calculates the day of the week for any given date.

-Accurately handles leap years (February displays 28 or 29 days based on the year).
+2.Accurately handles leap years (February displays 28 or 29 days based on the year).

-Displays the calendar month-by-month with proper day formatting.
+3.Displays the calendar month-by-month with proper day formatting.

-Each month's output includes appropriate alignment under weekday columns (Sunday to Saturday).
+4.Each month's output includes appropriate alignment under weekday columns (Sunday to Saturday).

 Guide for the users to access this projects:-